Healthy Banana Oatmeal Muffins

 Share this recipe!

 I still can’t believe this banana oatmeal muffin recipe has been viewed by millions on social media and how many of you have raved about it!
 You all seem to love how “quick and easy” these are to make – one reader even stating she “had them in the oven in 10 minutes!”.
-Other banana oatmeal muffin recipes require 10 + ingredients with multiple mixing bowls (with means way more time and cleanup) which I’ve found is completely unnecessary to create a luscious, fluffy muffin!
+Other banana oatmeal muffin recipes require 10 + ingredients with multiple mixing bowls (with means way more time and cleanup) but this recipe only requires 3 basic ingredients (which you can build on) FYI this muffin is going to be a little different than your average – it’s healthier and minimalistic so the flavor is going to more banana-forward than other muffins but still delicious!
+This recipe is great families (toddlers love them!) and a simple breakfast or snack!

 This is a photo of the 3 ingredient banana muffins stacked on top of each other.